CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 <p>10 rows × 101 columns</p>
 </div>

-Alternatively, you can get the last ten with `dataset.tail()`
+Alternatively, you can get the last ten with `dataset.tail()`.

-An overview of the coverage of the dataset
+The map below shows the coverage of the dataset

 ```python